 Outside Commitments at postsecondary institutions raise important questions related to time and energy allocation, University resource allocation, intellectual property protection, and potential for conflicts of interest.
 As such, full-time (0.50 FTE or greater) University Employees may not be simultaneously employed as faculty members, professional staff, or administrators at any other post-secondary institution.
 As noted in the Consulting or Other Outside Employment Policy, such employment is regarded as a prima facie conflict of interest.
 Below is guidance that will help you navigate these concerns.

-- All full-time University Employees must have an approved COC Form prior to engaging in any Outside Commitment, including employment at another postsecondary institution, consultantships, and research collaborations.
+- All full-time University Employees must have an approved Conflict of Commitment (COC) Form prior to engaging in any Outside Commitment, including employment at another postsecondary institution, consultantships, and research collaborations.

 - “It is permissible for members of the faculty on sabbatical leave to supplement their compensation from the university to cover such special expenses resulting from the approved sabbatical leave program, through fellowships, scholarships, employment, or grants-in-aid.
 Such special expenses referred to might include such items as travel, secretarial assistants, tuition, research, and publication.
 Additional compensation expected is to be fully explained on the application form and approved before the leave is granted.
 Should opportunities for supplemental compensation develop after the sabbatical leave has begun or after the application form has been submitted and approved, such opportunities must be cleared with the university at the earliest opportunity.”
 See ABOR 6-207(F).